-Change Domain Name Servers on BigRock in under 5 mins with this simple step-by-step guide that comes with screenshots.
+If you have registered a domain name at BigRock, then here is a simple step-by-step guide on how to change Domain Name Servers on BigRock in under 5 mins with screenshots.
 Learning how to manually change name servers is a basic that all website owners must know.
 Thus, go ahead & check out this article on how to change name server with BigRock and make the most out of it!

 But, first, we’ll begin by explaining some of the complex terms you might have overlooked in your years of hosting ownership.

 #1.
 What is a Name Server?